 Our 2021 programme includes:

 A film of our multi-award-nominated production of Shook by Samuel Bailey, replacing the West End transfer lost to Covid-19.
-The original cast and creatives will be directed by our own George Turvey in collaboration with BAFTA-winning and multiple-Emmy-nominated James Bobin.
-Tickets will go on sale early in the year.
+The original cast and creatives were directed by our own George Turvey in collaboration with BAFTA-winning and multiple-Emmy-nominated James Bobin.
+This ran online in February and March, being watched in over 20 countries.
+We hope to revive it later in 2021.

 A brand-new, not-for-profit Education Portal.
 This will open in spring 2021, to ensure anyone, anywhere can train to make theatre.